Skip to content

 3. Students are required to complete the placement sourcing log (located in the resource package) to clearly document their attempts to secure a placement).
 If a student requires the Professional Experience Office to assist with sourcing their placement, they will be required to send the completed placement sourcing log to Professional.Experience@educ.utas.edu.au (must be submitted at least 8 weeks prior to the placement commencement).

-4. After a discussion takes place and an agreement from the school/centre is given, the student is to complete the Interstate Professional Experience Placement Details Form
+4. After a discussion takes place and an agreement from the school/centre is given, the student is to upload the placement details within InPlace via the self-placement tool.

-5. Once the Professional Experience Office has received the Interstate Professional Experience Placement Details Form, they will confirm the placement with the school/centre.
-Note this form needs to be submitted according to dates specified in the welcome email/resource package.
+5. Once the Professional Experience Office has received notification of the placement submission they will confirm the placement with the school/centre.
+Note this submission needs to be submitted according to dates specified in the welcome email/resource package.
+It is a requirement that students regularly monitor their InPlace Dashboard for communication from the Professional Experience Office.

 6. The School/Centre will be emailed a full document pack 2-3 weeks prior to the placement commencing.